jxnpass/jxnpass.github.io/_posts/2023-12-6-IsaiahToBOM-EDA.md

 Performing the linguistic analyses of the textual differences between the three sections are beyond the scope of this project, as this post aims to illustrate how Isaiah is referenced in the Book of Mormon in general.
 However, we can look at a glance how the words change generally.

 Since we've seen so many bar charts, I figured I'd switch it up and use some wordclouds!
-Using python's `WordCloud` package, I displayed text occurances as seen here.
+Using Python's `WordCloud` package, I displayed text occurances as seen here.
 Bigger words mean that they are found more often in the scriptures than smaller words.

 ![ISH-WordCloud](/assets/Isaiah-to-BOM/graphics/wordcloud_DUHMS.png)